Family Law

 1. The Respondent was ordinarily resident overseas or;

-3. The parties last cohabitated overseas; or
+3. The parties last cohabitated overseas, or

 4. Either or both parties were domiciled or citizens from overseas countries.

 If you or someone you know is dealing with a family law matter that has international considerations, our specialist family lawyers at Robinson + McGuinness can provide you with assistance.
-To arrange an appointment with one of our family lawyers, please complete the enquiry form below or call us on (02) 6225 7040 or email info@rmfamilylaw.com.au, or get started now online.
+To arrange an appointment with one of our family lawyers, please complete the enquiry form below or call us on (02) 6225 7040 or email us at info@rmfamilylaw.com.au, or get started now online.

 Guiding you through family law Court proceedings: Compliance and Readiness Hearing